Wiley collects information from you in two ways: directly from your input and automatically through Wiley’s website technologies.

 Some territories have national laws requiring a local Data Protection Officer (for example Singapore and Germany).
 Please click here for the relevant contact details.

-In relation to personal Data processed within the US under the Safe Harbour framework, Wiley has further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the ICDR/AAA.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Wiley, please use the following processes.
+In relation to personal data processed within the US, Wiley has in place EU Model Clauses between entities within its group of companies that receive and process personal information from countries within the European Economic Area and has further committed to refer unresolved privacy complaints to an independent dispute resolution mechanism, the ICDR/AAA.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Wiley, please use the following processes which are made available by Wiley at no cost to you.

-The dispute may be filed on-line utilizing the AAA WebFile® at https://apps.adr.org/webfile.
-The filing party ("claimant") will submit via AAA WebFile a Demand for Arbitration and copies of any supporting documents the claimant wishes to enter into evidence.
-There are no filing fees for an EU or Swiss Claimant.
-The filing party may also file a case by mail or fax, please complete the appropriate form(s) and forward to AAA/ICDR, Case Filing Services, International Centre for Dispute Resolution, A Division of the American Arbitration Association, Case Filing Services, 1101 Laurel Oak Road, Suite 100, Voorhees, NJ 08043, Phone: (856) 435-6401, Toll free number in the US (877) 495-4185, Fax number (877) 304-8457, Fax number outside the US: (212) 484-4178, Email box: firstname.lastname@example.org
+The dispute may be filed on-line utilizing the AAA WebFile® at https://www.icdr.org.
+The filing party (“claimant”) submits via AAA WebFile a Demand for Arbitration and copies of any supporting documents the claimant wishes to enter into evidence.
+The filing party may also file a case by mail or fax.
+The appropriate form(s) must be completed and forwarded to International Centre for Dispute Resolution Case Filing Services, 1101 Laurel Oak Road, Suite 100, Voorhees, NJ 08043 United States.
+The phone number is (856) 435-6401.
+The toll-free number in the US and Canada is (877) 495-4185.
+The toll-free fax number within the US and Canada is (877) 304-8457, and outside the US is (212) 484-4178.
+The email address is firstname.lastname@example.org.